 And the Lord your God shall deliver them up to you (the children of Israel), you shall crush them, and utterly destroy them.
 You shall make no covenant with them nor show mercy to them.
 Nor shall you make marriages with them.
 You shall not give your daughter to his son, nor shall you take his daughter to your son . . .

 But you shall deal with them in this way: you shall destroy their altars and smash in pieces their standing pillars, and cut to shards their groves and burn their graven images with fire (Deuteronomy 7:2 - 3, 5, HBFV)

 The Hittites were a people who came from a region known as Asia Minor.
-They were a major power and an empire at the time when Joshua led the Israelites into the land (1405 B.C.).
+They were a major power and an empire at the time when Joshua led Israel into the land (1405 B.C.).
 They first appear in the Bible as those who sold Abraham some land in which he could bury his beloved wife Sarah (Genesis 23:3 - 4, 10 - 11, 19 - 20).

 The Perizzites were people who were scattered throughout the land.
 The Hivites were a people who ruled mostly around the area of Shechem.
 The Jebusites lived in and around the city of Jebus.
-After David became King he and all the Israelites fought the Jebusites, conquered them, and renamed Jebus to Jerusalem.
+After David became King he and all the Israel fought the Jebusites, conquered them, and renamed Jebus to Jerusalem.

-Though not specifically mentioned as a nation to conquer in Deuteronomy 7:1 - 2, the Israelites did battle the people of Bashan.
+Though not specifically mentioned as a nation to conquer in Deuteronomy 7:1 - 2, Israel did battle the people of Bashan.
 The land of Bashan, at the time of Moses and Joshua, was ruled by King Og.
 The king was the last of the Rephaim or giants that lived east of the Jordan.
 He was so big that, conservatively, his bed was 13 1/2 feet long (4.1 meters) and 6 feet (1.8 meters) wide (Deuteronomy 3:11)!